Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: structures on the frame bundle

+Clearly the two spaces admit $\gdois$ structures such that $\|\dx\phi\|_\phi$ may be made arbitrarily small or arbitrarily large, but this is a general feature of nearly parallel structures.
+Also, again the last result shows a {symmetry breaking} between $P_+$ and $P_-$, i.e. between positive and negative scalar curvature.

-Notice we could as well define $\phi$ through $f$ given by any permutation of $\omega^1,\omega^2,\omega^3$.
-The author did not found harmonious results, as the previous, since the basic equations are then quite twisted.
+The principal $\SO(3)$-bundle connection 1-form $\omega$ is globally defined, so we could well define a $\gdois$ structure with $f$ given by any other permutation of $\omega^1,\omega^2,\omega^3$.
+How ever this may be done it does not lead to any remarkable results, since then the basic equations have proved to become quite twisted.

+We have proved above that cocalibrated $\gdois$ structures are quite abundant, in coherence with \cite[Theorem 1.8]{CrowleyNordstrom}.
+Regarding 4-dimensional geometry, they appear naturally as, for instance, the celebrated \textit{symplectic} cotangent bundle of every given manifold.
+Hence there is true motivation for exploring $\gdois$ with a new natural Hamiltonian theory for 4-manifolds.